CARCHEX vs. Endurance

 CARCHEX vs. Endurance policies

 Neither CARCHEX nor Endurance requires you to have a vehicle inspection to qualify for warranty protection.
 A pre-purchase inspection might still be a good idea, though, if you’re looking for coverage on a car you’re thinking of buying.
-Getting an inspection helps you establish a record of what was (and wasn’t) a preexisting condition when you bought the warranty and possibly prevent claim denial later.
+Getting an inspection helps you establish a record of what was (and wasn’t) a problem when you bought the warranty and possibly prevent claim denial later.

 CARCHEX and Endurance use waiting periods to prevent people from making claims for preexisting conditions.
 Both companies have a standard waiting period of 30 days or 1,000 miles.